 Building Your Brand as an Influencer

 Dan Schawbel commented that firms may start hiring employees based on their influence.
 I don’t think this is too far in the future.
-Once firms see the value created when influencers create business success it only make sense they would hire employees who know how to become influential or already have a wide sphere of influence.
+Once firms see the value created when influencers create business success it only makes sense they would hire employees who know how to become influential or already have a wide sphere of influence.

 In building your personal brand, becoming an influencer is important.